kwadrnt/intro-angular/README.md

 Literally ever single attribute we might want to use in plain-old html has an equivalent angular attribute.
 These are always prefixed with `ng-*` or `data-ng-*` (we're going to stick with `ng-*`).
 For instance, an angular-style href is called `ng-href` or `data-ng-href`, and in the docs it's called [ngHref](https://docs.angularjs.org/api/ng/directive/ngHref).

 **Expressions**
-When we used Handlebars, we used the `{{}}` syntax to drop dynamic values into our html templates.
-Similarly in Angular, blocks of code within `{{}}`s are called *expressions*.
+In Angular, blocks of code within `{{}}`s are called *expressions*.
 You can put working JavaScript inside of an expression.
 It's a JavaScript oasis inside of the html!

 ![Oasis](http://images.fineartamerica.com/images-medium-large-5/desert-oasis-robert-thornton.jpg)